alexisreina/alexisreina/README.md

 My name is Alexis and I'm Senior Frontend Developer.
 Here you'll find some of my side projects.

-- 🔭 I’m currently working on improving my resume and my portfolio
+- 🔭 I’m currently working on portal with a bulk editor for RBI franchisees
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning about aws and Ruby on Rails
 - 👯 I’m looking to collaborate on open source projects
 - 💬 Ask me about frontend development, React or Vue
 - 📫 How to reach me: send me an email to chistofano@gmail.com